 Leaving Burgos - again!

-Three days later and only about 20km travelled, we truly escaped Burgos.
+Three days later and only about 20km traveled, we truly escaped Burgos.
 In high spirits and fine weather we made sure each day from here on that we would seek local advice on the trail’s suitability for bikes and when it wasn’t we took to the road.
 This worked well and we had about 10 days of absolutely glorious riding through the plains of the meseta, Leon and Astorga until we came to O’Cebreiro.
 But that is another story...

 Cycling In Portugal